Masego-100/Tele-dentistry/README.md

 # Tele-dentistry
 This project aims to develop a website that introduces teledentistry to bridge the gap in oral healthcare access.
+The platform anticipates to provide a map-based tracking system to visualize outreach efforts, a secure patient profile feature for remote consultations, and a streamlined data entry process to improve efficiency and accuracy.
+By enabling remote collaboration and digital record-keeping, the website will enhance the effectiveness of oral health programs and streamline work of health professionals through teledentistry.